Users that had an account on the previous version of this website should log in

 - Consortium students: can view live lectures, recorded lectures, access course materials and undertake assessments.

 - Student subscribers: can view live lectures, recorded lectures and access course materials and undertake assessments (for up to 50 hours' worth of courses) for each semester that they are subscribed.

 - Student guests: can view recorded lectures and access course materials for each semester that they are a guest.

 Further help can be found under the other main sections of this website using the navigation at the foot of the page.

 For any technical queries about the website or nodes, bugs, spelling mistakes etc… please raise a ticket with our MAGIC Technical Officer, Fraser Murray

-If you have any other query please contact our MAGIC Administrator, Sam Blackburn
+If you have any other query please contact our MAGIC Project Coordinator, Sam Blackburn